immunomind/docs/docs/source/tutorials/migration.md

 # Migration from immunarch v0.9 to v1.0

 This guide is for existing `immunarch` users.
-If you're new to `immunarch`, you can safely skip this section and jump straight to the tutorials, where we'll install `immunarch` together and start analyzing *your* immune repertoire data.
+If you're new to `immunarch`, you can safely skip this tutorial.

-**Note:** The 0.9.x versions of `immunarch` are no longer supported.
+**Note:** The 0.9.y versions of `immunarch` (e.g., 0.9.1) are no longer supported.
 If something breaks (e.g., due to a dependency update), it will not be fixed.
-I highly recommend upgrading to version 1.0 as soon as possible, especially since feature parity will be achieved within a few months.
+I highly recommend upgrading to version 0.10 as soon as possible.
+Version 0.10 serves as a pre-release version for 1.0, and feature parity between 0.9 and 1.0 will be achieved within a few months.
+Once it is done, the version 0.10.x will be switched to 1.0.

-We're prioritizing feature parity, stability, and enhancements for the most common workflows as well as advanced use cases relevant to immunotherapy development.
+I'm prioritizing feature parity, stability, and enhancements for the most common workflows as well as advanced use cases relevant to immunotherapy development.
 If you need help with migration or run into issues, please open an issue on GitHub - I'm happy to help.

 ---